emmysobieski/kickstarter-analysis/README.md

 Performing analysis on kickstarter data to uncover trends as I go through the lesson plans
 ### Challenge

-In this exercise, we examine the probability of launching a successful kickstarter campaign for a play.
+In this exercise, we examine the probability of launching a successful kickstarter campaign for a play using

 - First we examine the data around which month of the year yeilds the best probability of success and lowest probability of failure of the kickstarter campaign.
 - Second we examine the data around what requested levels of funding yeild the best probability of successful campaign.
 - Then we draw general conclusions and explore the limitations of the data, analysis and make recommendations for additional analysis and data.